parse-community/parse-server-s3-adapter/README.md

 # aws credentials

-AWS credentials can be explicitly configured through an options object or environment variables.
+AWS credentials can be explicitly configured through an options object or environment variables ([see below](#using-a-config-file)).

 If no AWS credentials are configured, the AWS SDK will look for credentials in the standard locations used by all AWS SDKs and the AWS CLI.
 More info can be found in [the docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence).